Skip to content

 To prevent miscarriages, as a naturopath, I would address each of these factors accordingly:

-a) high oxidative stress in either the mother or the father, remember the dad contributes half of the DNA that goes into the fetus.
-Reducing factors that contribute to oxidative stress like diet, sedentary lifestyle, smoking and increasing antioxidant intake can help.
+• high oxidative stress in either the mother or the father, remember the dad contributes half of the DNA that goes into the fetus.
+Reducing factors that contribute to oxidative stress, such as diet, sedentary lifestyle, and smoking, and increasing antioxidant intake can help.

-b) an MTHFR genetic mutation in either the mother or father.
-Most people would have no idea if they had this (although 25-60% of the population has) or even what it is.
-Most doctors wouldn’t even know what it is, although there is a test that can be done for it.
+• an MTHFR genetic mutation in either the mother or father.
+Most people would have no idea if they had this (although 25-60% of the population has it) or even what it is.
+Most doctors wouldn’t even know what it is, although there is a test available.
 Having this mutation means that an individual can’t reap the benefits of folic acid in preventing birth defects and DNA damage.
-This can be overcome by using exclusively ACTIVE folic acid, 5MTHF.
+This can be overcome by using only ACTIVE folic acid (5MTHF).

-c) toxin accumulation.
-The liver is responsible for breaking down toxins like body waste, pollution, pesticides etc for excretion.
-If the liver is lacking a vital vitamin, mineral or amino acid to do this, then toxins accumulate in your system.
-Providing vitamin B6, vitamin B12, 5MTHF, magnesium, indole-3-carbinol and calcium-d-glucarate can facilitate healthy excretion of toxins and balance hormones.
+• toxin accumulation.
+The liver is responsible for breaking down toxins such as body waste, pollutants, and pesticides for excretion.
+If the liver lacks a vital vitamin, mineral, or amino acid to do this, toxins accumulate in your system.
+Providing vitamin B6, vitamin B12, 5MTHF, magnesium, indole-3-carbinol, and calcium-d-glucarate can facilitate healthy toxin excretion and balance hormones.

-2. Male genetic defects.
-Half of the DNA that is going into the fetus is coming from the father.
-Research has shown that correcting adverse lifestyle factors, varicocelectomy and antioxidant therapy can improve DNA fragmentation and reduce recurrent pregnancy loss.
+Half of the DNA going into the fetus comes from the father.
+Research has shown that correcting adverse lifestyle factors, performing varicocelectomy, and administering antioxidant therapy can reduce DNA fragmentation and lower the risk of recurrent pregnancy loss.

-3. Low luteal phase progesterone is frequently the cause of miscarriage.
-Having adequate progesterone enables healthy embryo implantation and maintains the pregnancy through the first trimester.
+Low progesterone is frequently the cause of miscarriage.
+Adequate progesterone levels enable healthy embryo implantation and maintain the pregnancy through the first trimester.
 Diet, stress and exercise play a significant role in determining progesterone production.
 Herbs, vitamins, and minerals enhance your body’s own progesterone production.

-5. Autoimmune issues.
 Sometimes a miscarriage occurs due to antibodies that are produced against the fetus.
-The body should recognize the fetus as safe and not produce such antibodies, but under conditions of poor adrenal gland health or HPA axis dysfunction, dysbiosis in the digestive tract and/or food allergies antibodies are produced that then cross-react with fetal tissue.
+The body should recognize the fetus as safe and not produce such antibodies, but under conditions of poor adrenal gland health or HPA axis dysfunction, dysbiosis in the digestive tract and/or food allergies, antibodies are produced that then cross-react with fetal tissue.
 Adrenal support, probiotics and removal of food sensitivities tone down the immune system.

-6. Hormone imbalance.
 Standard North American diets that are heavy in carbs promote hormone imbalances that cause infertility and/or recurrent miscarriage.
-A low glycemic index/low glycemic load diet helps.
+A low-glycemic-index/low-glycemic-load diet helps.

-7. An underactive thyroid contributes to miscarriage.
-The standard blood test for thyroid function is called a TSH level, or thyroid stimulating hormone.
-The normal range for TSH = 0.35 – 5.00.
+Hypothyroidism frequently contributes to miscarriage.
+The standard blood test for thyroid function is called a TSH level, or thyroid-stimulating hormone.
+The normal range for TSH is 0.35-5.00.
 This range is exceptionally broad (like saying 35-500 is normal!).
 Many fertility clinics are now giving thyroid medication to women whose TSH is greater than 2.00.
-In some instances to improve thyroid function, the thyroid just needs to be supported nutritionally, in others, autoimmune conditions need to be corrected (Hashimoto’s), and in some patients thyroid medication appears to be the only solution.
+In some instances, to improve thyroid function, the thyroid just needs to be supported nutritionally; in others, autoimmune conditions (e.g., Hashimoto’s) need to be corrected; and in some patients, thyroid medication appears to be the only solution.
 Ideal thyroid levels are vital to maintaining a pregnancy and having a healthy child.

-As a naturopathic doctor, with a special interest in fertility, I can address all of the above to make sure your body is in the best possible place to have a healthy pregnancy and child.
+As a naturopathic doctor with a special interest in fertility, I can address all of the above to ensure your body is in the best possible position to have a healthy pregnancy and child.

 Miscarriage Research